Thermax1/Java-Projects/README.md

-# Java Homework From School
+# Java Challenges and Homework

-- Just showing the homeworks I did over the semester and what they do.
-I'm no Java expert, but I appreciate all that I learned.
+- Repository for my school homework and me going over 100+ Java challenges to refresh my memory

-- Each Homework Folder will have a .pdf file explaining the assignment
+  - Has its own dedicated folder, sub-folders, and read-me's!